javierosorio/OCVED_2.0/README.md

 ## Contact

-For comments and suggestions, please contact Javier Osorio: josorio1 at arizona dot edu
+For comments and suggestions, please contact Dr. Javier Osorio, School of Government and Public Policy, University of Arizona.
+Email: josorio1 at arizona dot edu

 Thank you!